Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Contrastive learning and contrastive MCA

-At $t=0$, because the computed ${\ProjMatT}_0$ does not exist, we self-define $\ContParam_0 = 0$ as the default solution to Step 1.
-As demonstrated, $\ContParam_t$ in \autoref{eq:auto_step1} is an objective value of \autoref{eq:ratio}, which is computed with the current $\ProjMatT_t$.
-The second step (\autoref{eq:auto_step2}) is to derive the eigenvectors, $\ProjMatT_{t+1}$, for the next iteration.
-This step just solves the original cMCA problem based on the current contrastive parameter, $\ContParam_t$.
-With this iterative algorithm, $\alpha_t$ monotonically increases to the maximum value and usually converges quickly (i.e., in less than 10 iterations).
+At the beginning of the iteration (i.e., $s=0$), since the computed ${\ProjMatT}_0$ does not exist, we self-define $\ContParam_0 = 0$ as the default solution to Step 1.
+As demonstrated, $\ContParam_s$ in \autoref{eq:auto_step1} is an objective value of \autoref{eq:ratio}, which is computed with the current $\ProjMatT_s$.
+The second step (\autoref{eq:auto_step2}) is to derive the eigenvectors, $\ProjMatT_{s+1}$, for the next iteration.
+This step just solves the original cMCA problem based on the current contrast parameter, $\ContParam_s$.
+With this iterative algorithm, $\alpha_s$ monotonically increases to a value that satisfies \autoref{eq:ratio} and usually converges quickly (i.e., in less than 10 iterations).\footnote{For detailed mathematical explanations, please refer to \cite{Dinkelbach67}.}